-- Motors Team and Dual Purpose Motors Team (starting @1400 hrs.) to facilitate marches, provide traffic control, and enforcement, - One Bike Squad (starting @ 1400 hrs. if available) to provide traffic enforcement and monitor protesters that become mobile on bicycles, - TNT with ATV(s)/SUV(s) with associated sound equipment to provide announcements, - OPD arrest wagons to support the MFF with transporting arrestees, - Air gument by CIID wighther normitting and - Air support by CHP, weather permitting, and - OFD to support any fire-related requests (upon request).
+- Motors Team and Dual Purpose Motors Team to facilitate marches and provide traffic control, - TNT with ATV(s)/SUV(s) with associated sound equipment to provide announcements, - OPD arrest wagons to support the MFF with transporting arrestees, - Outside agencies to provide aerial observation and reporting, and - OFD to support any fire-related requests (upon request).

-During operations, MFF Companies will maintain a visible presence in and around the North Oakland area, and any identified demonstration locations and march routes.
+During operations, MFF Companies will maintain a visible presence in and around the downtown area, and any identified demonstration locations and march routes.
 They will remain mobile, flexible, and ready to respond to address crowds and crime concerns (violence or vandalism).
 Outside LE Agencies (mutual aid) may be used for crowd management and/or deployment to predetermined locations if needed.